 The Cortex-M0+ processor is an entry-level 32-bit ARM Cortex processor designed for a broad range of embedded applications.
 It offers significant benefits to developers, including:

-a simple architecture that is easy to learn and program
+A simple architecture that is easy to learn and program.

-ultra-low power, energy-efficient operation
+Ultra-low power, energy-efficient operation.

-deterministic, high-performance interrupt handling
+Deterministic, high-performance interrupt handling.

-upward compatibility with Cortex-M processor family
+Upward compatibility with Cortex-M processor family.

-platform security robustness, with optional integrated Memory Protection Unit (MPU).
+Platform security robustness, with optional integrated Memory Protection Unit (MPU).

 The Cortex-M0+ processor is built on a highly area and power optimized 32-bit processor core, with a 2-stage pipeline von Neumann architecture.
 The processor delivers exceptional energy efficiency through a small but powerful instruction set and extensively optimized design, providing high-end processing hardware including either:

-a single-cycle multiplier, in designs optimized for high performance
+A single-cycle multiplier, in designs optimized for high performance.

-a 32-cycle multiplier, in designs optimized for low area.
+A 32-cycle multiplier, in designs optimized for low area.

-The Cortex-M0+ processor implements the ARMv6-M architecture, that is based on the 16-bit Thumb® instruction set and includes Thumb-2 technology.
+The Cortex-M0+ processor implements the ARMv6-M architecture, which is based on the 16-bit Thumb® instruction set and includes Thumb-2 technology.
 This provides the exceptional performance expected of a modern 32-bit architecture, with a higher code density than 8-bit and 16-bit microcontrollers.

 The Cortex-M0+ processor closely integrates a configurable Nested Vectored Interrupt Controller (NVIC), to deliver industry-leading interrupt performance.
 The NVIC:

-includes a Non-Maskable Interrupt (NMI)
+Includes a Non-Maskable Interrupt (NMI).

-provides zero jitter interrupt option
+Provides zero jitter interrupt option.

-provides four interrupt priority levels.
+Provides four interrupt priority levels.